traceytreat/PaMS/README.md

 # Instructions for Mac
 ## Setup
-Need python3 installed, and using python3 install flask and sqlalchemy.

-You may also need to install other python modules like flask_cors.

-Also, you should install node.js using the terminal.
+You need python3 and node.js installed to run this project.

 Clone this project with `git clone`

 In terminal, navigate to the folder with this repo.

+The python packages that are required for this project are found in requirements.txt in the backend folder.

+To install these packages, navigate to the backend folder inside the PaMS folder, and run `pip install -r requirements.txt`

 Navigate to the frontend folder.

-Run `npm install`
+Run `npm install` to install the necessary js packages.

 ## Running the app

 Navigate to the backend folder.

-Run `python3 server.py`
+Run `python server.py`

 The server should now be running.